Prince Philippe, Duke of Orléans: Military career

 Philippe began his military education at the École spéciale militaire de Saint-Cyr.
 In June 1886 he was on the point of becoming an officer in the French army when his family was once again exiled by France's republican government.
 At first he was placed under the tutelage of a Colonel de Parseval, under whose supervision he would later attend a military academy in Lausanne.
 In Great Britain and Ireland he entered the Royal Military College, Sandhurst, on the nomination of Queen Victoria in February 1887, completing his training there and developing an abiding interest in geography, topography, and the natural sciences.

-He was attached for service to the King's Royal Rifle Corps, which was then serving in British Raj, but never held an actual commission in the British Army, in order to respect a French law forbidding Frenchmen from holding commissions in foreign armies without the permission of the French head of state.
+He was attached for service to the King's Royal Rifle Corps, which was then serving in the British Raj, but never held an actual commission in the British Army, in order to respect a French law forbidding Frenchmen from holding commissions in foreign armies without the permission of the French head of state.
 Nevertheless, he was ranked as a sub-lieutenant and served in India from January 1888 to March 1889, where he was a staff-officer to Lord Roberts, then Commander-in-Chief in India.

 In October 1889, Philippe went to Switzerland to complete a course in military theory.
 While there he fathered a son, Philippe Debien, by Nina, an actress working in the casino at Lausanne.
 On his 21st birthday in February 1890 he left Switzerland by train with his friend Honoré d'Albert, 10th duc de Luynes, and entered Paris in violation of the law of exile of 1886.
 There, he offered to perform his military service, as required by law.
 Instead he was arrested and confined in the Conciergerie.
 He was sentenced to two years imprisonment at Clairvaux, but was released after a few months and expelled back to Switzerland.

 Drawn to explore the "unknown", Philippe asked Prince George, Duke of Cambridge, to send him to a military post in the Himalayas.
 While in the East, he undertook a hunting and exploratory expedition in Nepal with his cousin Prince Henri of Orléans, went mountain-climbing in Tibet, and visited Afghanistan, Ceylon, and the Persian Gulf, before being posted back to Britain.